 An age restriction would affect some industries more than others.
 The model may be more attractive for hospitality, for example, where—looking at the cohort of people who arrived in 2004 or later—just over half of EU-born adults were age 18 to 30 in 2017.
 By contrast, other industries relied more on relatively older workers, including in education, manufacturing and construction.

-Source: Migration Observatory analysis of APS 2017.
 Note: includes all working adults age 18+ who arrived in 2004 or later, including both employees and self-employed.
-Small differences may not be statistically significant; comparisons mentioned in text are statistically significant, however
+Small differences may not be statistically significant; however, comparisons mentioned in text are statistically significant.

 The age profile and age at arrival for EU migrants arriving in 2004 or later is relatively similar across regions, with London almost identical to the UK average and few statistically significant differences between UK regions (Appendix table 5).

 In its current format, YMS does not allow visa holders to bring partners or children, although dependants can apply for a visa in their own right if they meet the criteria.
 (People who have children while they are in the country can obtain limited leave to remain for the child until their own visa expires.)